Kagayakashi/cloud_mu_online/README.md

 sudo mysql_secure_installation
 ```

-Need to create MySQL user
+Need to create MySQL user.
+There is 2 ways to do it.
 ```shell
 mysql -u root -p
 ```